 When the spring is removed or has low stiffness, the bricycle behaves like a normal bicycle.
-Riders lean into the turns and a component of gravity provides the centripetal acceleration.
-Moment balance gives a lean angle $\phi$ , in a steady turn of radius r at speed v, as $\tan \phi = \frac{v^2}{rg_e}$ .
+Riders lean into the turns and a component of gravity provides the centripetal acceleration. the moment due to to gravity counterbalances the inertial centrifugal moment.
+Moment balance gives a lean angle φ , in a steady turn of radius r at speed v, as $\tan \phi = \frac{v^2}{rg_e}$.
 To initiate this leaning, some counter steering is needed.
 When the spring is stiff, or the mechanism is clamped, the bricycle behaves like a tricycle.
-Because there is then little leaning, the rider experiences the centrifugal push away from the center of turn.
-Moments are balanced by the asymmetrical normal reactions on the rear wheels.
-Figure 9, shows the lean angles in a steady turn for various speeds and stiffnesses (i.e. effective gravities $g_e$ ).
+Because there is then little leaning, the rider experiences the centrifugal push away from the center of a turn turning direction.
+Moments are balanced by the asymmetrical normal reactions on the rear training wheels.
+Figure 9, shows the lean angles in a steady turn for various speeds and stiffnesses (i.e. effective gravities g_e).

-When the spring is set to cancel gravity $(g_e = 0)$ it was observed that a rider initially moving straight, cannot perform a steady turn.
+When the spring is set to cancel gravity ($g_e = 0$) it was observed that a rider initially moving straight, cannot perform a steady turn.
 As expected based on the discussion in section 4, he/she ends up sidetracking and is left with a constant lean in the opposite direction.
-If counter-steering is done to initiate the turn, the rider is unable to change the heading, and ends up side-tracking away from the desired turn with a fixed lean angle into the desired turn, and vice-verca if no counter-steering is used.
-If the rider keeps steering (e.g. with a constant steer angle $\delta$ ) he/she will fall.
-Lean angle $\phi$ goes towards 90 degrees (bike moves flat on the ground) and $\tan \phi$ is infinite, as seen in figure 9.
-This is why, riders after a few initial trials, learn (perhaps unconsciously) to give up on the steering and instead just preserve balance.
+If counter-steering is done to initiate the turn, the rider is unable to change the heading, and ends up side-tracking away from the